Discover all the tax services we offer

 Whatever you do, don’t wait until the last minute to begin filing your tax documents.
 Get to work as soon as you receive the information you need to file (i.e., year-end financial statements).
 Filing early will help you beat the rush and give you extra time to seek professional assistance if you encounter any issues.

 The easy answer to this question is “everyone.”
-You must file taxes in Kenya whether you are an expat who is simply working there or have established residency.
+You must file taxes in Kenya whether you are an expat who is simply working there or has established residency.

 The above figures are subject to change if the Kenyan government alters or modifies existing tax laws.
 Therefore, reviewing the most up-to-date tax brackets each year is essential.